prabhath/pdf_rag_lanchain/README.md

 You can select which language model backend to use by setting the `LLM_SERVICE` variable in your `.env` file:

-- `LLM_SERVICE=ollama` (default): Uses the local DeepSeek model served by Ollama.
+- `LLM_SERVICE=ollama` : Uses the local DeepSeek model served by Ollama.
 No API key or internet required. **Ollama must be installed and running in this mode.**
 - `LLM_SERVICE=chatgpt`: Uses OpenAI's ChatGPT API.
 Requires a valid `OPENAI_API_KEY` and an internet connection. **Ollama is not required in this mode.**

 > **Note:** The Ollama service is required only when using the `ollama` backend.
 For ChatGPT, you can skip all Ollama-related steps.